Please see below for a discussion of which Ignatian title may be right for you.

 Archbishop of Washington

-This volume is forthcoming from Crossroad in August 2014.
+This volume is forthcoming from Crossroad, shipping by September 1, 2014.

 Discernment of Spirits: An Ignatian Guide